-Pearly, white, and straight teeth are possible thanks to Orthodontics.
+Pearly, white, and straight teeth are possible thanks to orthodontics.

-Soft foods will make up most of your diet in the first few days of the treatment as the adhesive is still curing and teeth are tender or sensitive.
+Soft foods will make up most of your diet in the first few days of the treatment as the adhesive is still curing and the teeth are tender or sensitive.

-What Should You Eat While On Braces?
+What Should You Eat While Wearing Braces?

 - Oats and grains are alternative to crunchy cereals.
 Aside from being braces-friendly, oats can lower blood cholesterol with regular consumption.

 - Soups are easy to consume.
 With the wide range of flavors and ingredients, there’s a soup for everyone out there.
 Thicker stews are an alternative if you don’t like the lightness of most soups.

 - Mashed potatoes and meatloaf make the best combination for a filling dinner that is not hard on the teeth.